-In an interview with the FBI on a flight from Los Angeles to Boston, Bulger admitted that he "previously stashed money with people he trusted."
-But he did not say whether anyone is hiding assets for him now, according to the court records.
+Bulger also admitted that he "previously stashed money with people he trusted," but did not say if anyone was hiding assets for him.

 The U.S. attorney's office in Boston would not directly comment on Bulger's statements.
 Laura Eimiller, a spokeswoman for the FBI in Los Angeles, stressed that the investigation into Bulger's activities in Santa Monica is continuing and that officials are trying to verify his accounts.

 The FBI's statements about Bulger's travels raise additional questions about why it took so long to capture him when he appears to have been living in the open.

 Brian Jenkins, a top analyst at the RAND Corp. and one of the nation's leading national security experts, said Monday that the apparent ability of the notorious mobster to slip back and forth across the border showed that he was able to move around without attracting attention to himself.